CMU-CORGI/CMU-CORGI.github.io/_projects/dataflow.md

 Reconfigurable dataflow architectures (RDAs) have emerged as an promising solution.
 RDAs are typically made of simple, tileable processing elements.
-RDAs adopt the general-purpose dataflow model, wherein programs are expressed as graphs with nodes representing instructions and edges representing producer-consumer relations.
+RDAs adopt the general-purpose *dataflow* model, wherein programs are expressed as graphs with nodes representing instructions and edges representing producer-consumer relations.
-Unlike vN architectures, dataflow thus exposes all available parallelism directly in the program, letting simple, energy-efficient hardware achieve high performance and excellent energy efficiency.
+Unlike vN architectures, dataflow thus *exposes all available parallelism directly in the program*, letting simple, energy-efficient hardware achieve high performance and excellent energy efficiency.

 ### Challenges